bobbyjim/x16-corewar/README.md

-# x16-corewar - a Corewar VM
+# x16-corewar - a Core War VM

 # What is a core war?